snakemake/snakemake/docs/snakefiles/remote_files.rst

 WebDAV support is currently ``experimental`` and is in versions ``snakemake>=4.0``.

 Snakemake supports reading and writing WebDAV remote files.
 The protocol defaults to ``https://``, but insecure connections can be used by specifying ``protocol=="http://"``.
 Similarly, the port defaults to 443, and can be overridden by specifying ``port=##`` or by including the port as part of the file address.

 .. code-block:: python

-from snakemake.remote.webdav import RemoteProvider as WebDAVRemoteProvider
+    from snakemake.remote import webdav

-WEBDAV = WebDAVRemoteProvider(username="test", password="test", protocol="http://")
+    webdav = webdav.RemoteProvider(username="test", password="test", protocol="http://")

     rule all:
         input:
             WEBDAV.remote("example.com:8888/path/to/input_file.csv"),

 Remote cross-provider transfers
 ===============================